 I've been running since University - not always very well, and sometimes under duress, but always loved it once I was out there!
 My love of running has served me well as I travelled round the world after uni & found running was a great way to see new places and sights, completely for free :-) In my early 20s I moved to London and started running more regularly, entering my first 10k with my flatmate and my best friend Liz.
 We didn't run particularly fast, but the t-shirt and trophy (which I still have) more than made up for the not so impressive time!
 We got the bug, and within a year I ran my first London marathon and then went on to run another 4 within the next two years, even picking up a Senior Women's title in my 3rd marathon (tip: pick races where there are hardly any other women your age running!!!)
-I've now run countless races, including 16 full marathons (including running 3 in 3 days), an ultra, qualified for Boston (which was AWESOME!) and have recently taken up duathlon which I'm LOVING :-) I'm also the Event Director of our local parkrun, and Run Director at the junior event.
-Running rocks!
+I've now run countless races, including 16 full marathons (including running 3 in 3 days), an ultra, qualified (& ran) Boston, have represented GB at duathlon (like triathlon, but you run more instead of swimming!) at the World Champs in Denmark in 2018 and have qualified for both the Worlds & Euros in 2019 and the Euros in 2020.
+I'm also the Event Director of our local parkrun in Buckingham and organise the Buckingham 10k.

 Both of us are UK Athletics Run England Leaders in Running Fitness, and Jane is currently completing the UK Athletics Coaching qualification.